I’ve noticed something about myself that I’ve never noticed before.

 Do you?
 I bet you do–maybe even more than you know.

-Whether you’re a momma with small children or an almost empty-nester like me–we need a quiet moment in the day to recharge our spirits.
+Whether you’re a mama with small children or an empty-nester like me–we need a quiet moment in the day to recharge our spirits.

 “Splendor and majesty are before Him; strength and joy in His dwelling place.” ~1Chron.
 16:27